 - Private residents or homeowner associations maintain private roads or roads constructed in private subdivisions

-To report a problem on a county road, please call our office or submit a maintenance request.
+To report a problem on a county road, please call our office or email us.

-- Watch a video about snowplows and Winter driving safety.
+- Watch a video about Winter Tips (Courtesy Lakeland PBS)

-- Watch a video about anti-icing technology used by the county.
+- Watch a video about Snowplowing Tricks of the Trade (Courtesy Lakeland PBS)

 Check state-wide road conditions at the 511 website or call 511 for automated information.

 When clearing snow from your driveway do not push it out into the roadway or public right of way.
 Depositing snow and ice onto a public roadway can cause a hazard for motorists and is a misdemeanor under Minnesota Statute 160.2715.

 To avoid snow deposited at the end of your driveway during plowing operations, clear an area next to the road before your driveway.
 The snow carried by the plow will drop in the open area, and not on the end of your plowed driveway.

 When marking your driveway use blue or white reflectors placed at least 12 feet from the outside edge of the shoulder.
 Using red or yellow reflectors could be confused with motor vehicle lights.